lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 #### Requirements

-We will be using [Heroku](https://www.heroku.com/) as our hosting platform for an Express Node.js application, as we will need both an HTTPS enabled hosting, as well as an HTTP hosting to switch on and off the HTTP Strict Transport Security header.
+We will be using [Heroku](https://www.heroku.com/) as our hosting platform for an Express Node.js application, as we will need both an HTTPS-enabled hosting, as well as an HTTP hosting to switch on and off the HTTP Strict Transport Security header.

 #### Source code